CasperVM/360-w-raw-gadget/README.md

 # 360-raw-gadget
 360 controller raw USB gadget.
 (WIP)

-Initially tried using functionfs in both python and Rust, but this only worked on *nix hosts.
+Initially tried this using functionfs in both python and Rust, but this only worked on *nix hosts.
 The reason for this is that functionfs/gadgetfs only allows for well-defined USB classes/well-formed descriptors.
 After the interface descriptor, windows expects a vendor-specific descriptor, which is not supported by functionfs.